sinskiy/madwriters.sinskiy.website/src/content/blog/ui-frameworks-output-size.md

 ---
 title: "UI frameworks output size: how is Svelte even possible?"
-description: "I tested React, Vue, Angular and Svelte by analyzing the output they produce when running their build commands"
+description: "I tested React, Vue, Angular and Svelte by the output they produce when running their build commands"
 pubDate: "Jan 2 2025"
 categories: ["UI framework", "JavaScript"]
 author: "sinskiy"
 language: "english"
 ---

-I tested React, Vue, Angular and Svelte by analyzing the output they produce when running their build commands, using the tools recommended in their documentation for single-page applications (**SPA**):
+I tested React, Vue, Angular and Svelte by the output size they produce when running their build commands, using the tools recommended in their documentation for **single-page applications**:

 - **React 18.3** with Vite
 - **Vue 3.5** with create-vue